ToniBig/NamedScopedEnum/README.md

 ## Create a static map using a std::array

-To create a map with a fixed number of named keys and constant time look up just combine a `std::array` with the `MAKED_NAMED_ENUM` macro, whose enumerators automatically convert to interal types.
+To create a map with a fixed number of named keys and constant time look up, just combine a `std::array` with the `MAKED_NAMED_ENUM` macro, whose enumerators automatically convert to integral types.

 ```cpp
 #include "../named_enum.hpp"